 FVE is actively monitoring the situation on COVID-19 and its potential impacts on veterinary medicine.
 Our goal is to support you with relevant information in this fast-evolving situation.
 We are in regular contact with WHO, OIE, ECDC, EU and all our sister veterinary associations (FECAVA, EBVS, WVA, AVMA, etc).
-This page will be updated regularly (last update 12 May).
+This page is updated regularly.

 - Basic information on COVID